AndersAndreen/TwoTrack/README.md

 ```

 Using TwoTrack we get 6 steps in 6 simple lines.
-First two setup steps and then all action.
+First two setup steps and then all actions.
+All exception handling is implicit, and if a function returns a null value TwoTrack automatically prevents subsequent function calls.

 Let's compare this to some code with corresponding functionality and error handling, but without using TwoTrack:

 ```C#
             User user = default; // step 1 (arrange):